 A selection committee assesses all applications submitted, on the basis of which it makes a selection of candidates who are to be invited for an interview.
 In order to prepare for this, the committee may request additional information.

-The selection procedure includes a live conversation with the selection committee.
+The selection procedure includes a live or online conversation with the selection committee.
 Group dynamics and communication are important, which is why we like to see and speak to the candidates.
-Neither Skype nor conventional phones offer sufficient insight to this end.

 The interview dates are fixed.
 If however you already expect to be unable to attend on the interview dates, for valid reasons, please state this clearly in your application, as well as the dates on which you will be available.
 If you are taken ill unexpectedly, we will contact you to arrange an alternative date.